 After breakfast we drive to a nearby airstrip, where we say good-bye to our naturalist guide and board our flight to Arusha.
 Seeing the Serengeti from above is an experience few others will ever have, and it is unforgettable.
 We arrive at Arusha’s domestic airport, you will meet your flight to Zanzibar (if you have reserved Boundless Journeys’ Zanzibar: The Spice Island trip extension).
-If you have not reserved the trip extension, you will be met by a Boundless Journeys driver who will transfer you to Kia Lodge, where you will have a day-use room to rest and prepare for your departing flight.
+If you have not reserved the trip extension, you will be met by a Boundless Journeys driver who will transfer you to our lodge, where you will have a day-use room to rest and prepare for your departing flight.
 On the way to the hotel, we will stop at an indoor market where artisans from throughout Tanzania sell their work.
 This is a great place to purchase batik fabric, fine wood carvings, and even tanzanite.
-A final transfer to the airport in time for your flight will be provided by the hotel.
+A final transfer to the airport in time for your flight will be provided.

 Please note that this is a typical itinerary, and actual activities may vary to take advantage of weather conditions, local events, and to allow serendipity to play a hand in your experience.
 Accommodations are as outlined in the itinerary, although we reserve the right to change these should the need arise.